 AERISA@ shall mean the Employee Retirement Income Security Act of 1974 and the regulations thereunder, as amended from time to time and any successor statute.

-AFacility Agreement@ shall mean the Facility Agreement dated as of , 2000 between the Trust, as the issuer of the Notes, Canadian Imperial Bank of Commerce, as the Agent and the other financial institutions party thereto, as amended from time to time in accordance with its terms.
+AFacility Agreement@ shall mean the Amended and Restated Facility Agreement dated as of May 31 November 17, 2000 between the Trust, as the issuer of the Notes, Canadian Imperial Bank of Commerce, as the Agent and the other financial institutions party thereto, as amended from time to time in accordance with its terms.

 AFederal Reserve Board@ shall mean the Board of Governors of the Federal Reserve System, or any federal agency or authority of the United States from time to time succeeding to its functions.

-AFinal Retirement Date@ shall mean the date on which all unpaid principal of the Notes, unpaid interest on the Notes, unpaid Certificate Base Amount, unpaid Certificate Yield and all other amounts including any fees, costs, and indemnification amounts for known claims owed to the Trust or the Lenders under the Notes (in respect of the Series Tranche only), the Facility Agreement (in respect of the Series Tranche only), the Total Return Swap Agreement Confirmation, the Series Certificate, the Trust Agreement (with respect to the Series Certificate only), and this and Auction Agreement have been paid in full, other than (a) amounts remaining unpaid and for which the Trust, the Lenders or the Series Certificate Holder have no recourse to Enron, the Sponsor, Asset LLC or the Transferor under the Operative Documents, and (b) fees, costs and indemnification amounts unasserted at the time the foregoing amounts (other than amounts referred in clause (a) of this definition) have been paid in full.
+AFinal Retirement Date@ shall mean the date on which all unpaid principal of the Notes, unpaid interest on the Notes, unpaid Certificate Base Amount, unpaid Certificate Yield and all other amounts including any fees, costs, and indemnification amounts for known claims owed to the Trust or the Lenders under the Notes (in respect of the Series Tranche only), the Facility Agreement (in respect of the Series Tranche only), the Total Return Swap Agreement Confirmation, the Series Certificate, the Trust Agreement (with respect to the Series Certificate only), and this Sale Transfer and Auction Agreement have been paid in full, other than (a) amounts remaining unpaid and for which the Trust, the Lenders or the Series Certificate Holder have no recourse to Enron, the Sponsor, Asset LLC or the Transferor under the Operative Documents, and (b) fees, costs and indemnification amounts unasserted at the time the foregoing amounts (other than amounts referred in clause (a) of this definition) have been paid in full.

 AGAAP@ shall mean United States generally accepted accounting principles and policies, applied consistently with those applied in the preparation of the audited consolidated financial statements of Enron and its subsidiaries as of December 31, 1999.